IGBC/Blog/content/Blog/2018-07-31_Stellaris.md

  * Removing content and re-adding it as a DLC.
  * Forcibly updating a game to contain some form of malware or add-ware.
  * Even bricking the game completely.
+ * It might be more profitable to install a [Cryptocurrency Miner](https://steamed.kotaku.com/steam-game-vanishes-after-players-accuse-it-of-mining-b-1827981337)

-Valve do not require game developers to submit updates for audit before pushing them to customers, so all of the above are easily possible.
+[Evidence suggests](https://www.theverge.com/2018/6/6/17435244/valve-steam-game-release-new-policy) Valve do not require game developers to submit updates for audit before pushing them to customers, so all of the above are easily possible.
 The only thing preventing this foul play is that most game companies do not have an incentive to damage their products.

 But it's proven repeatedly that publisher reputation doesn't really effect video game sales.
 (See Battlefront 2 - 2017) With that it's a matter of time before someone decides boosting sales of a sequel is worth bricking it's predecessor.
 It's up to us as consumers to put pressure on Valve and other distribution platforms to allow us to download whatever version of a game we want.
 Rationale for this builds when you factor in early access titles, that can quickly suffer a painful death, and the modding community, which is eternally leapfrogged by the game it is trying to support.